 The Bates steel poles, which have given long service, are reaching the end of their mechanical life.
 As part of the pool of overhead HV distribution line replacement funds allowed in the planning period, these poles will be progressively replaced.
-Approximately 63 of these poles have been replaced/removed since the last plan was published - leaving 58 in service.
-The rural underground conversion programme will remove more of these poles in the future.
+Approximately 79 of these poles have been replaced/removed since the last plan was published - leaving 42 in service (at all voltages).
+The rural underground conversion programme has decommissioned many of these poles and they await removal.
+The remaining poles are being closely monitored.

-4.4.2 11kV and 22kV Underground Distribution Cables
+6.4.2 11kV and 22kV Underground Distribution Cables